Chrome Will Soon Let You Save PDFs Directly to Google Drive From Its Built-in PDF Viewer

 Google has already added a flag to enable this feature in Chrome Canary.
 The “Save PDF to Drive” flag “enables the ability to save PDFs to Google Drive” on Mac, Windows, and Linux.

-Currently, the flag is not working and does not show the “Save to Drive” option for PDFs in Chrome, as Google is still developing the feature.
+Currently, the flag is working and displays the “Save to Drive” option for PDFs in Chrome, but the button is not working yet, as Google is still developing the feature.

 Also see: Chrome’s PDF Viewer getting a Material 3 Design Refresh